What is Nudge Marketing?

 Schiphol airport in Amsterdam wanted to reduce “spills” in the toilets and reduce cleaning costs.
 To do this, they etched an image of a Fly into each urinal, encouraging men to direct their aim towards the centre.

-No fine, no instructions, just a Fly to aim at.
 The result: an 80% reduction in spillage.

 Google is known for its “Free Food” policy (“Whoo hoo! all-you-can-eat meal!”)
 However, free snacks and big lunches made it harder for employees to stay healthy.